Introduction to Grain Mashing for the Home Distiller

 Choosing The Correct Barley Malt

 Not all malts have significant diastatic activity.
 The most active are the ‘base’ malts: pale malt and especially Pilsner (‘lager’) malt.
 Other malts, intended as beer ingredients, may have lower activities or even none whatsoever.
-Diastatic activity is quantified by the Linter scale, and commercial malts will often have this value, in °Lintner, printed on the packaging.
-A U.S. six-row Pilsner malt can be up to 160° Linter, whereas a pale malt will be around 140.
+Diastatic activity is quantified by the Lintner scale, and commercial malts will often have this value, in °Lintner, printed on the packaging.
+A U.S. six-row Pilsner malt can be up to 160° Lintner, whereas a pale malt will be around 140.
 European pales, kilned at a higher temperatures, have about half this much activity.

 The amount of diastatic activity is important in determining how much unmalted adjunct can be added to a mash.
-For any malt to completely convert itself requires around 40° Linter, so the average Lintner value of a mash should therefore be at least this high.
+For any malt to completely convert itself requires around 40° Lintner, so the average Lintner value of a mash should therefore be at least this high.
 Say you want to mash 3 kg of 6-row Pilsner, 3kg of flaked corn (maize), and 1 kg of malted rye.
-If your Pilsner and rye are 160 and 30 Linter, respectively, this gives ((3*160) + (3*0) + 1*30))/ 9, an average Linter activity of 56°, sufficient to achieve conversion.
+If your Pilsner and rye are 160 and 30 Linter, respectively, this gives ((3*160) + (3*0) + (1*30))/ 7, an average Lintner activity of 73°, sufficient to achieve conversion.
 In brewing beer, the rule of thumb is that adjuncts should be kept under 20% of the grain bill, yet amateur distillers regularly use up to 40% adjunct, not to mention the legal definitions of bourbon and rye whiskeys requiring at least 51% unmalted corn or rye.
 Why this obvious difference?
 The key here is that beer often incorporates high-kilned and roasted malts with little or no diastatic activity, while distillers choose a high-Lintner malt capable of converting higher proportions of adjunct.

 Barley, rye, wheat, and corn can all be used either malted or as unmalted adjuncts.
 There are few commercial sources of malted corn, however, so this is almost always added as an unmalted adjunct.
 This leaves only the first three grains as possible base malts providing diastatic activity.
 There is, however, an amylase sold in brew shops that can survive temperatures above 70° -indeed, the recommended usage is to simmer at boiling temperatures for 30-60 minutes- so it cannot be derived from malt.
 I suspect it’s a fungal or bacterial enzyme.
 While in principle, this enzyme could be used to create a 100% corn-based product, comments on Internet forums indicate it to be rather ineffective.
 My own experience with this amylase has been equivocal: even used in addition to traditional mashing, the wash still consistently has a final gravity of 1.020, indicating that considerable unconverted dextrin still remains.
 At the extreme end of the starch-conversion spectrum, some backwoods distillers don’t really mash in the strict sense at all, but simply cook up a mixture of sugar and cornmeal.
 This gives the typical corn-liquor taste when distilled, but it’s largely the added sugar, not the corn, that produces the alcohol.